 SPECIES - MOST RECENT UPDATE

-Pet Passports : Dogs, cats, and ferrets returning to the United Kingdom (UK) after traveling to the United States may be accompanied by an EU Pet Passport issued prior to leaving the EU.
-An EU health certificate is not required, and APHIS should not endorse the Passport.
-Information about echinococcus treatment may be added to the Passport by an accredited veterinarian.
-However, if an animal needs a rabies booster while in the United States, this information cannot be entered into the EU Passport by a US accredited veterinarian.
-A regular EU health certificate must be issued by the accredited veterinarian and endorsed by APHIS.
+Pet dogs, cats, and ferrets returning to the EU after traveling to the United States may be accompanied by an EU Pet Passport issued prior to leaving the EU.
+If a pet requires echinococcus treatment for travel to the UK, Ireland, Finland, Malta or Norway, the treatment may be entered in the Passport by an accredited veterinarian.
+An EU health certificate issued in the United States is not required, and APHIS should not endorse the Passport.
+If an animal needs a rabies booster while in the United States, this information cannot be entered into the EU Passport by a US veterinarian.
+A regular EU health certificate must be issued by the U.S. accredited veterinarian and endorsed by APHIS.

 The UK prohibits import of the following dog breeds: Pit Bull Terrier, Japanese Tosa , Dogo Argentino , and Fila Braziliero.